 Clarification on the maximum values of the slot width (m parameter) and expected use cases (e.g. to cover the whole C band).
 Knowing these values is required since it has an impact on its encoding.

-Clarification on the term “hitless” and “hitless” capabilities.
+Clarification on the need for “hitless” and “hitless” capabilities.
 Is ITU-T considering any hitless procedure, such as resizing / restoration of a network media channel (in terms of its frequency slot)?

 Examples of cases where hitless capabilities may be considered are: